mongodb/mongo-c-driver/doc/mongoc_session_opts_set_causal_consistency.rst

 Configure causal consistency in a session.
 If true (the default), each operation in the session will be causally ordered after the previous read or write operation.
 Set to false to disable causal consistency.

+Unacknowledged writes are not causally consistent.
+If you execute a write operation with a :symbol:`mongoc_write_concern_t` on which you have called :symbol:`mongoc_write_concern_set_w` with a value of 0, the write does not participate in causal consistency.

 Parameters
 ----------